Eye-Fi

 Eye-Fi was a company based in Mountain View, California, that produced SD memory cards with Wi-Fi capabilities.
 Using an Eye-Fi card inside a digital camera, one could wirelessly and automatically upload digital photos to a local computer or a mobile device such as a smartphone or tablet computer.
 The company ceased business in 2016.

 Eye-Fi offered multiple models that varied in data transfer speed, storage capacity, and the provided software and other services.

 Hardware

-Eye-Fi was originally known for its Wi-Fi enabled SD card ("Cards") product line which began commercial shipments in 2007.
-Since its original creation, Eye-Fi continually released upgraded versions of its hardware products, most recently the Eyefi MobiPro WiFi SD cards available in 16GB and 32GB capacities.
+Eye-Fi was originally known for its Wi-Fi enabled SD Card product line which began commercial shipments in 2007.
+Starting in 2009, Eye-Fi Geo and subsequent products offered geotagging of photos using a Wi-Fi positioning system.
+Eye-Fi continually released upgraded versions of its hardware products, most recently the Eyefi Mobi Pro WiFi SD cards available in 16 GB and 32 GB capacities.

 Eye-Fi Cards are compatible with virtually all digital cameras manufactured since 2010.
-Approximately 400 models from Canon, Nikon, Sony, Olympus, Casio and others also include Eyefi firmware built into their cameras under the Eye-Fi Connected branding.
-Eyefi Connected cameras are able to control various functions of the Eye-Fi Cards, including the ability to manually turn the Wi-Fi feature on/off.
+Approximately 400 models from Canon, Nikon, Sony, Olympus, Casio and others also include Eye-Fi firmware built into their cameras under the Eye-Fi Connected branding.
+Eye-Fi Connected cameras are able to control various functions of the Eye-Fi Cards, including the ability to manually turn the Wi-Fi feature on/off.

-The core feature of all Eyefi Cards is the ability to automatically detect when a new image file has been captured on a camera.
+The core feature of all Eye-fi Cards is the ability to automatically detect when a new image file has been captured on a camera.